 Jury awards $45m in damages in asbestos-related lawsuit against Johnson & Johnson

-In a landmark decision, the Circuit Court of Cook County in Chicago has found Johnson & Johnson (NYSE: JNJ) and two of its subsidiaries, Johnson & Johnson Holdco, Inc., and Kenvue, Inc. (NYSE: KVUE), liable for the asbestos-related death of Theresa Garcia, a mother and grandmother.
-The family was awarded $45 million in damages, concluding that Ms. Garcia’s lifelong use of talc-based Johnson’s Baby Powder and other similar products caused her mesothelioma, a fatal cancer linked to asbestos exposure.
+In a landmark decision, the Circuit Court of Cook County in Chicago has found (NYSE: JNJ) and two of its subsidiaries, Johnson & Johnson Holdco, Inc., and Kenvue, Inc. (NYSE: KVUE), liable for the asbestos-related death of Theresa Garcia, a mother and grandmother.
+The family was awarded $45 million in damages, concluding that Ms. Garcia’s lifelong use of talc-based Johnson’s Baby Powder and other similar products caused her , a fatal linked to asbestos exposure.
 This case is particularly notable following Johnson & Johnson’s controversial attempts to use bankruptcy filings to stay litigation tied to numerous asbestos and talc-related claims.

 Ms. Garcia, a Chicago resident and mother of six, regularly used talc-based products throughout her life, unknowingly exposing herself to asbestos.
 She was diagnosed with mesothelioma in January 2020 and succumbed to the disease in July 2020.
 The lawsuit contended that Johnson & Johnson was aware of the asbestos contamination in their talc products, which ultimately led to Ms. Garcia’s illness and death.
 Laboratory tests have confirmed the presence of asbestos in samples of Johnson’s Baby Powder.